De-institutionalisation

 communities

-Communities are as varied and
+Communities are as varied

 individual as its members.
 Often people belong to two or more

 communities.
-Family, education, business, work, sport, religious,
+Family, education, business, work, sport, religion,

-ethnic all
+culture all

 involve communities that we take for granted as a normal part of our